ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 #### Command options
 {: #create-glb-monitors-options}

 - **--json**: The JSON file or JSON string used to describe a GLB monitor.
+Required.
    - The required fields in JSON data are `type`.
     - `type`: The protocol to use for the healthcheck.
 Valid values: `HTTP`, `HTTPS`, `TCP`.
    - The optional fields are `description`, `timeout`, `retries`, `interval`.